teshome28sara/Generate-password-challenge-/README.md

  ✅If user selects  cancel on all confirm questions, then the user is alerted that they must choose at least one character type and asked to try again.

-✅ WHEN all prompts are answered
+ WHEN all prompts are answered
 THEN a password is generated that matches the selected criteria.

-✅WHEN the password is generated
+WHEN the password is generated
 THEN the password is written to the page